Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

-\begin{trivlist} \item{\bf The problem and its motivations.} Randomness is an indispensable resource for modern day information processing.
+Randomness is an indispensable resource for modern day information processing.
 Without randomness, there would be no fast randomized algorithms, accurate statistical scientific simulations, fair gaming, or secure cryptography.
 A wide range of applications rely on methods for generating randomness with high quality and in a large quantity.
-Consider, for example, all the computers and handheld devices that connect to the Internet using public key cryptography like RSA and DSA for authentication and encryption, and that use secret key cryptography for secure connections.
+Consider, for example, all the computers and handheld devices that connect to the Internet using public key cryptography such as RSA and DSA for authentication and encryption, and that use secret key cryptography for secure connections.
 It is probably conservative to estimate that the number of random bits used each day for cryptography is in the order of trillions.

 While randomness seems to be abundant in everyday life, its efficient and secure generation is a difficult problem.
 A typical random number generator such as the \texttt{/dev/random/} generator in Linux kernel, would start with random ``seeds'', including the thermal noise of the hardware (e.g. from Intel's Ivy Bridge processors), system boot time in nanoseconds, user inputs, etc., and apply a deterministic function to produce required random bits.
 Those methods suffer from at least three fundamental vulnerabilities.